pshrmn/hickory/docs/about/choosing.md

 }
 ```

 Generally speaking, if you are running your application in a browser, you will want to use the browser history.
 However, whether or not you _can_ use it depends on the server that is serving your application.
-If you can configure your server to respond to any possible pathname request, then you can use the `Browser` history.
-However, if your application is hosted on a static file server, then you will have to use the `Hash` history.
+If you can configure your server to respond to any possible pathname request, then you can use the `browser` history.
+However, if your application is hosted on a static file server, then you will have to use the `hash` history.

 ### Setting up your server to support browser history.